Tidjane Thiam served as Chief Executive Officer of Credit Suisse Group AG from July 2015 to February 2020.

 Earlier in his career, Tidjane Thiam spent a decade with McKinsey and Company where he was a partner.

-Tidjane Thiam was awarded the Chevalier of the French Legion of Honor in 2011.
-He has been recognized on the “Time 100” list in 2010.
+Tidjane Thiam was awarded the title of Chevalier of the French Legion of Honor in 2011.
+He was recognized on the TIME 100 list in 2010.

-He is a graduate of the École Polytechnique and the École Nationale Supérieure des Mines de Paris, and holds an MBA with distinction from Insead.
-He received the degree of Doctor of Law, honoris causa, from the University of Warwick.
+He is a graduate of the École Polytechnique and the École Nationale Supérieure des Mines de Paris, and holds an MBA with distinction from INSEAD.